hoodiecrow/ConsTcl/README.md

 }
 ```

+Thereafter, each time a user-defined procedure is called, a new `` Environment `` object is created to hold the bindings introduced by the call, and also a link to the outer environment (the one closed over when the procedure was defined).

+##### The Scheme base

 Load the Scheme base to add more definitions to the global environment.

 ```
 pe {(load "schemebase.scm")}
 ```

-Thereafter, each time a user-defined procedure is called, a new `` Environment `` object is created to hold the bindings introduced by the call, and also a link to the outer environment (the one closed over when the procedure was defined).

 ## A Scheme base